gamecreature/rsync-output-compressor/README.md

 ## Usage

 This script requires a rules file, which describes what needs to be filtered.
-The rules file is a required arguments.
+The rules file is a required argument.

 The first example shows above could have ben run like this: